lcnr/reference-drafts/src/types/alias-types.md

 r[type.alias.rigid]

-Aliases might be treated as rigid in their current environment.
-In this case they behave like other rigid types.
+Aliases might be treated as *rigid* in their current environment.
+In this case they behave like other types.
+Their equality is structural, *rigid* aliases are only equal if both have the same type constructor and equal corresponding arguments.

 r[type.alias.normalization]